PinataCloud/PinataImageHasher/README.md

 _If you trust the host, or do not have the ability to download and run the aplication_

-We have a publised version avalible for you [at this link]
+We have a published version available for you [at this link]

 -   <https://corroborator-net.github.io/>

-Open the link above then jump to the [Data Validation](#data-validation) section to contiue the walkthrough.
+Open the link above then jump to the [Data Validation](#data-validation) section to continue the walkthrough.

 * * *